 6 stranded embroidery floss

-This is the standard material used for embroidery.
+Stranded embroidery floss is the standard material used for modern embroidery.
 The thread consists of 6 single cotton threads that you can divide easily.

 The separate threads make it very simple to adapt the thickness of your thread so you don’t need a huge variety of different threads in each color.

-Pearl cotton is a twisted thread looking a little bit rope-like.
-It has a beautiful texture and behaves slightly different than stranded embroidery floss.
+Pearl cotton (also called Perle cotton) is a twisted thread that looks a little bit rope-like.
+It has a beautiful texture and behaves slightly differently than stranded embroidery floss.
 Pearl cotton thread is not dividable and is available in different thicknesses.

 The pearl 3 is about the thickness of a full 6 strands of embroidery floss.
 A pearl 8 is about the same thickness as 3 strands of embroidery floss.